-Nature walks around the foothills of the Virunga Volcanoes offer tourists with the once in a lifetime opportunity to see numerous bird species, dense vegetation, Rugezi Swamp and the spectacular views of the surrounding Lakes and Agricultural villages as well as farmlands.
+Nature walks around the foothills of the Virunga Volcanoes offer tourists the once-in-a-lifetime opportunity to see numerous bird species, dense vegetation, Rugezi Swamp, and the spectacular views of the surrounding Lakes and Agricultural villages as well as farmlands.

 The Batwa Trail

 The Batwa were the original inhabitants of the dense forests of Mgahinga and lived as hunter-gatherers before they were displaced after it was gazetted into a National Park in 1991.
-They depended on the forest for shelter, food and medicine but now live at beggars at the edges of the Forest and the only time they enter the Forest is when taking tourists during the Batwa Trail.
-During this activity, they introduce tourists to their ancient lifestyles such as constructing of grass-thatched houses, making fire by rubbing sticks, obtaining herbal medicine for treating ailments and climaxed with a visit to the sacred Garama Cave where sorrowful traditional songs are sung by the local women.
+They depended on the forest for shelter, food, and medicine but now live as beggars at the edges of the Forest, and the only time they enter the Forest is when taking tourists during the Batwa Trail.
+During this activity, they introduce tourists to their ancient lifestyles such as constructing grass-thatched houses, making fire by rubbing sticks, obtaining herbal medicine for treating ailments, and climaxed with a visit to the sacred Garama Cave where sorrowful traditional songs are sung by the local women.

 Mountain or Volcano Climbing

-As earlier mentioned, Mgahinga National Park is a home to three of the eight Virunga Volcanoes (Sabinyo, Gahinga and Muhabura) and all of them can be climbed by tourists, with each of them lasting a full day.
-The Peaks of these Mountains reward climbers with the jaw-dropping views of the other Virunga Volcanoes as well as Lake Edward, the Rwenzori Mountains and the lush mist-covered Bwindi Impenetrable Forest.
+As earlier mentioned, Mgahinga National Park is home to three of the eight Virunga Volcanoes (Sabinyo, Gahinga, and Muhabura) and all of them can be climbed by tourists, with each of them lasting a full day.
+The Peaks of these Mountains reward climbers with the jaw-dropping views of the other Virunga Volcanoes as well as Lake Edward, the Rwenzori Mountains, and the lush mist-covered Bwindi Impenetrable Forest.

 Much as it is the smallest Park in the country, it rewards birders with magnificent views of over 117 species of birds and most of the trails take tourists through the Park’s most spectacular scenery especially in the valley between Sabinyo and Gahinga Volcanoes as well as through the dense Bamboo and montane forests where the outstanding Rwenzori Turaco can be spotted.